Why the Playhouse failed

-The new 300-seat state-of-the-art theater proposed will provide an intimate experience for audiences and performers that would not be possible in a larger house.
+The new 300-seat state-of-the-art theater will provide an intimate experience for audiences and performers that would not be possible in a larger house.
 For the presentation of dramatic theater, this sense of immediacy with the action on stage is key to creating a magical, live experience for audiences.
 With the new design, audience comfort and sight-lines are a priority, along with providing universal access to welcome and accommodate all audiences.

 The impact of a bigger theater

 Q: In real terms, what would a bigger theater do to Coconut Grove?

 A: A bigger theater (e.g., in the 500-to-750 seat range) would trigger the following: